alumio-int/spryker-templates/README.md

 ### Inserting or updating an abstract product in Spryker

-- In Alumio, go to "Transformers | Spryker - Persist - Abstract Products"
+- In Alumio, go to "Transformers | 	Spryker - Send - Abstract products"
 - Select "Minimal test" in the transformer tester and run it
 - Verify that the product has been created or updated in Spryker

-### Importing Akeneo data to storages
+### Importing and converting Akeneo data to storages

 Alumio uses data from storages to be able to create a complete product from Akeneo data without having to do many requests to Akeneo.

-- In Alumio, go to "Transformers"
+- In Alumio, go to "Integrations - Incoming"
-- Run the transformer tester with an empty object as input for the following transformers:
+- Run the following incoming configurations:
-  - Akeneo - Attribute Groups to Alumio Storage
+  - Akeneo - Fetch - Attribute Groups
-  - Akeneo - Attribute Options to Alumio Storage
-  - Akeneo - Attributes to Alumio Storage
+  - Akeneo - Fetch - Attributes
-  - Akeneo - Categories to Alumio Storage
+  - Akeneo - Fetch - Categories
-  - Akeneo - Channels to Alumio Storage
+  - Akeneo - Fetch - Channels
-  - Akeneo - Families to Alumio Storage
+  - Akeneo - Fetch - Families
+  - Akeneo - Fetch - Product Models
+  - Akeneo - Fetch - Product Models with parent
+  - Akeneo - Fetch - Product Models without parent
+  - Akeneo - Fetch - Products
+  - Akeneo - Fetch - Products with parent
-  - Akeneo - Family Variants to Alumio Storage
+  - Akeneo - Fetch - Products without parent
 - Verify that storages have been updated by going to "Storages"

-### Fetching and transforming Akeneo products

-- In Alumio, go to "Transformers | Akeneo - Product - Fetch and restructure to Alumio Base"
-- Run the transformer tester with an empty object as input

-### Fetching and transforming Akeneo product models

-- In Alumio, go to "Transformers | Akeneo - ProductModel - Fetch and restructure to Alumio Base"
-- Run the transformer tester with an empty object as input
+- Verify that products and product models have been converted to be compatible with Alumio

 ### Transform product models to Spryker Abstract products

-- In Alumio, go to "Transformers | Spryker - Alumio Base Product to Spryker Product (Abstract)"
-- Select the test named "Sample" and run it.

-### Transform products to Spryker Concrete products

-- In Alumio, go to "Transformers | Spryker - Alumio Base Product to Spryker Product (Concrete)"
+- In Alumio, go to "Transformers | Spryker - Convert - Abstract product - From Alumio base product model"
 - Select the test named "Sample" and run it.